 In this family travel series of posts, three blogger moms will offer their tips & tricks from the road as they trek across the country with their families this summer, staying in hotels, cabins, and tents.

 As any parent knows, kids often don’t realize what traveling in such close quarters is really like.
-So this week, we’re helping you “grease the wheels” for your next family vacation with tips to help your kids understand — and get comfortable with — different modes of travel.
+So this week, we’re helping you “grease the wheels” for your next family vacation with tips to help your kids understand — and get comfortable with — different modes of transportation through pretend travel adventures.

 Using toy vehicles (like Whittle World toys) in pretend play is a great way to teach children about the different modes of transportation.
-Children can create stories and games for passengers getting in and out of buses, planes, trains, and cars while concocting traveling adventures of their own.
+Children can create stories and games for passengers getting in and out of buses, planes, trains, and cars while concocting pretend travel adventures of their own.

 Here are 4 tips for using toys, games, and pretend play to teach your child about different forms of transportation your family may use this summer:

 Nothing beats the speed of a plane to get you from one part of the country to any other place in the WORLD.
-Using an airport-themed set, children can improve fine motor skills as they explore the parts of a plane, have passengers board and exit a plane, and bring a luggage carrier vehicle back and forth to load and unload suitcases — It’s just like what they’ll see on a real plane trip!
+Using an airport-themed set, children can improve fine motor skills as they explore the parts of a plane, have passengers board and exit a plane, and bring their luggage back and forth to the airplane — It’s just like what they’ll see on a real plane trip!

 Trains are speedy and provide beautiful views as they travel across the country.
-Practice storytelling skills by asking your child to load people onto a train set one by one as he or she tells you a story about each passenger.
+Practice storytelling skills by asking your child to load people onto a wooden train set one by one as he or she tells you a story about each passenger.
 Where are they traveling today?
 What sort of terrain will the train pass through?
 Will any of the passengers get off at the same stop?
 Do the riders like to play any travel games together?
-(This is a great way to brainstorm which travel games child would enjoy.)
+(This is a great way to brainstorm which pretend travel adventures the child would enjoy.)